netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-rancher.md

         kubectl get pods --all-namespaces

-## Deploy theCitrix ingress controller as a standalone pod
+## Deploy the Citrix ingress controller as a standalone pod

 In this deployment, Citrix ingress controller which runs as a stand-alone pod allows you to control the Citrix ADC MPX, or VPX appliance from the Kubernetes cluster.
 You can use the `citrix-k8s-ingress-controller.yaml` file for this deployment.